Cache coherence

-In computer architecture, cache coherence is the uniformity of shared resource data that ends up stored in multiple local caches.
-When clients in a system maintain caches of a common memory resource, problems may arise with incoherent data, which is particularly the case with CPUs in a multiprocessing system.
+In computer architecture, cache coherence is the uniformity of shared resource data that is stored in multiple local caches.
+In a cache coherent system, if multiple clients have a cached copy of the same region of a shared memory resource, all copies are the same.
+Without cache coherence, a change made to the region by one client may not be seen by others, and errors can result when the data used by different clients is mismatched.

-In the illustration on the right, consider both the clients have a cached copy of a particular memory block from a previous read.
-Suppose the client on the bottom updates/changes that memory block, the client on the top could be left with an invalid cache of memory without any notification of the change.
-Cache coherence is intended to manage such conflicts by maintaining a coherent view of the data values in multiple caches.
+A cache coherence protocol is used to maintain cache coherency.
+The two main types are snooping and directory-based protocols.

+Cache coherence is of particular relevance in multiprocessing systems, where each CPU may have its own local cache of a shared memory resource.

 Overview

 In a shared memory multiprocessor system with a separate cache memory for each processor, it is possible to have many copies of shared data: one copy in the main memory and one in the local cache of each processor that requested it.
 When one of the copies of data is changed, the other copies must reflect that change.
 Cache coherence is the discipline which ensures that the changes in the values of shared operands (data) are propagated throughout the system in a timely fashion.

 The following are the requirements for cache coherence: